apachecn/pytorch-doc-zh/docs/1.0/reinforcement_q_learning.md

 Below, you can find the main training loop.
 At the beginning we reset the environment and initialize the `state` Tensor.
 Then, we sample an action, execute it, observe the next screen and the reward (always 1), and optimize our model once.
 When the episode ends (our model fails), we restart the loop.

-Below, &lt;cite&gt;num_episodes&lt;/cite&gt; is set small.
+Below, `num_episodes` is set small.
 You should download the notebook and run lot more epsiodes, such as 300+ for meaningful duration improvements.

 ```py
 num_episodes = 50